zhaozhongch/DenseSurfelMapping/README.md

 <p align="center">
 <img src="fig/rgb_align.png" alt="rgb_aligned" width = "623" height = "300">
 </p>
 Which makes it is difficult to visualize the rgb point cloud using realsense.
 I have to only use the image in that rectangle.
-The parameter in `fuse_realsnese.launch`
+The parameter in ```fuse_realsnese.launch```.<br>
 ```
     <param name="cam_width" value="580" />
     <param name="cam_height" value="330" />